indoorequal/maplibre-gl-indoorequal/README.md

 It provides:

+-   a default style of the indoor tiles
+-   a way to customize the style and load your sprites
 -   a level control to change the level displayed on the map
 -   a programatic API to list the levels available and set the level displayed
--   customize options to style the layers and load your sprites

 [**See the demo**](https://indoorequal.github.io/mapbox-gl-indoorequal).